 It extracts post details such as URL, username, date, likes, comments, and shares, then exports everything into a CSV file for analysis.
 The script includes timeout handling and error checks to keep your Facebook scraper reliable and efficient.

 Scraping Facebook is only legal when it involves collecting publicly available data and complies with Facebook’s Terms of Service.
-Facebook explicitly prohibits unauthorized data collection, automated scraping, or accessing private user information without consent.1
+Facebook explicitly prohibits unauthorized data collection, automated scraping, and the access of private user information without consent.1

 However, developers can still access certain types of Facebook data ethically and lawfully using official Facebook APIs.
 2